Chart Color Schemes

 Keilor East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Keilor East has a higher cultural diversity than most other local markets, with 30.0% of its population born overseas and 34.5% speaking a language other than English at home.
-Christianity is the predominant religion in Keilor East, accounting for 69.1% of people, compared to 66.4% across Greater Melbourne.
-The top three ancestry groups in Keilor East are Italian (19.3%), Australian (16.5%), and English (15.7%).
+Keilor East has a higher cultural diversity than most local areas, with 30.0% of its population born overseas and 34.5% speaking a language other than English at home.
+Christianity is the predominant religion in Keilor East, accounting for 69.1%, compared to 43.0% across Greater Melbourne.
+The top three ancestry groups are Italian (19.3%), Australian (16.5%), and English (15.7%).

 Frequently Asked Questions - Diversity